Invalid State

 Such an invalid backup repository becomes available after your DAS or NAS is online.

-Once a repository is put into the Invalid state, restore or backup from/to such a repository is impossible.
+Once a repository is put into the Invalid state, back up to or restore from such a repository is impossible.

 Invalid backup repositories can be found in the Backup Infrastructure view under the Backup Repositories > Invalid node.